Gustav Gunsenheimer

-Gustav Gunsenheimer (born 10 March 1934) is a German director of church music and a composer of mostly sacred music and chamber music.
-First an elementary school teacher, he worked for decades as the church musician at St. Lukas in Schweinfurt, where he held annual festivals, conducted a notable choir, was responsible in the Bavarian organization of chorale conductors, and was a lecturer at the music university of Würzburg.
+Gustav Gunsenheimer (/de/; 10 March 1934 – 3 March 2026) was a German director of church music and a composer of mostly sacred music and chamber music, including the Evangelienmotette Die Versuchung Jesu.
+First an elementary school teacher, he worked for decades as the church musician at St. Lukas in Schweinfurt, where he held annual festivals.
+He conducted notable choirs, was responsible in the Bavarian organization of chorale conductors, and was a lecturer at the Musikhochschule Würzburg.

-Career
+Life and career

-Born in Kunzendorf, Gunsenheimer left Silesia with his family at the end of World War II.
-He attended a gymnasium with a focus on old languages in Bamberg, completed with the Abitur in 1954.
-He studied to be a music teacher at schools.
-He taught at elementary schools, from 1956 in Bad Königshofen, from 1968 in Schweinfurt.
+Born in Kunzendorf, Grafschaft Glatz, on 10 March 1934 to parents from Franconia, Gunsenheimer left Silesia with his family at the end of World War II.
+He attended a gymnasium in Bamberg with a focus on old languages in Bamberg, graduating with the Abitur in 1954.
+He studied to be a music teacher.
+He taught at elementary schools, from 1956 in Bad Königshofen.

-His career as a musician began when he founded and conducted a regional teachers' choir named "Fränkischer Singkreis" (Franconian singing circle).
+His career as a musician began in 1962 when he founded and conducted a regional teachers' choir later named "Fränkischer Singkreis" (Franconian singing circle).
 In 1963 he passed the Kantorenprüfung (church musician's exam) at the Kirchenmusikschule Bayreuth.
 In 1966 the state of Bavaria granted him a scholarship to study for two years at the Mozarteum in Salzburg.
-His studies included "Elementare Musik- und Bewegungserziehung" (Elementary music and movement pedagogy), which brought him in personal contact with Carl Orff.
+His studies included "Elementare Musik- und Bewegungserziehung" (Elementary music and movement pedagogy), which brought him into personal contact with Carl Orff.